A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Application to Digital Twin

 \section{Application to Digital Twin}

-To demonstrate the derivative-enhanced sparse GP with the dynamic update algorithm, we apply it within a DT framework for predicting fatigue crack growth in an aircraft structure.
-In practice, fatigue cracks can evolve into arbitrary and complex shapes, but in many scenarios can be represented as a semi-elliptical surface crack in a thin plate, where cyclic load applied normal to the crack faces drives fatigue crack growth.
+To demonstrate the use of our new dynamic update algorithm containing derivative-enhanced sparse Cholesky modifications, we apply it within a real-world DT framework for predicting fatigue crack growth in an aircraft structure.
+The work of \cite{LogakannanABXZKMH26} demonstrated that higher-order derivatives are an effective way to train SciML models on an elasticity problem in solid mechanics.
+Motivated by the work of \cite{LogakannanABXZKMH26}, we applied GPs with higher-order derivatives within the context of DTs for a fatigue crack growth in an aircraft structure.
+In practice, fatigue cracks can evolve into arbitrary and complex shapes, but in many scenarios, they can be represented as a semi-elliptical surface crack in a thin plate, where a cyclic load applied normal to the crack faces drives fatigue crack growth.
 This geometry is illustrated in \fig \ref{fig:crack_dim}, where $a$ is the crack depth, $c$ is the crack length on the surface of the plate, and $t$ is the plate thickness.
-The rate at which the fatigue crack grows on the surface, $\frac{dc}{dN}$, is dependent on the material, applied cyclic loading, and state of the crack, defined by $a$ and $c$.
-The objective is to update the DT model, using periodic inspections of the crack state.
-The updated DT model is then used to make improved, relative to the initial model, predictions about future crack states.
-Superscript $PT$ and $DT$ will be used to distinguish between measured values (from the physical twin) and sparse GP modeled values (from the digital twin), respectively.
+The rate at which the fatigue crack grows on the surface, $\frac{dc}{dN}$, is dependent on the material, applied cyclic loading, and the state of the crack, defined by $a$ and $c$.
+The objective is to update the DT model using periodic inspections of the crack state.
+The updated DT model is then used to make improved predictions, relative to the initial model, about the future crack states.
+The localized effect of inspection updates is consistent with Lemma 2.4.3, which establishes that for the squared-exponential kernel, both covariance and derivative-based covariance terms decay exponentially with inter-point distance.
+Consequently, derivative observations exert their strongest influence in regions that are close to the corresponding measurement locations, with rapidly diminishing impact as the distance increases.
+Superscript $PT$ and $DT$ will be used to distinguish between measured values (from the physical twin) and the values modeled (from the digital twin) by the sparse Cholesky of GP, respectively.